via Garance Dore via VF. Benz, Nike and Tom Ford – Garance Doré.

 A comment on Slate claims this ad was created by supporters, not by Hollande’s campaign itself.
 I don’t know.
 I wish Melissa Harris-Perry was here to talk about the construction of citizenship.
 But it’s all good.
 This video still rocks my political socks.
 What do you guys think?

 So, I finally got my hands on a copy of Jay-Z and Kanye’s collaborative album Watch the Throne (2011), I’ve been listening to it all weekend, and I gotta write about it.
-If Kanye’s previous album My Beautiful Dark Twisted Fantasy was like dropping E with your best friend you’ve had a crush on since you were a little kid, Watch the Throne is like doing mounds of coke with your best friend you’ve been jealous of and competitive with since y’all were kids, then going to a party full of people richer than you, getting smashed, and walking home through the city streets with your arms around each other singing camp songs into the dark, expensive night.
+If Kanye’s previous album My Beautiful Dark Twisted Fantasy was like spending the night with your best friend you’ve had a crush on since you were a little kid, Watch the Throne is like partying with your best friend you’ve been jealous of and competitive with since y’all were kids, then going to a party full of people richer than you, getting smashed, and walking home through the city streets with your arms around each other singing camp songs into the dark, expensive night.

 Since his last solo album, Kanye’s vision of luxury has deepened–not just aurally and lyrically, but visually, too–and branded.
 While it’s no secret that Watch the Throne is about luxury, I’ll let you listen to the lyrics on your own time.
 Today’s post is about visuals: in the music video for “Otis,” Jay and ‘Ye dismantle a Maybach– you know, Maybachs on backs on backs–and Ricardo Tisci of Givenchy art directed the CD, the tour, and a few videos, “Otis” included.
 The CD materials for WTT aren’t as beautiful as MBDTF’s, but it’s not Tisci’s fault.
 MBDTF has a fold-out packaging in rich red with gold lettering that seems designed with its holiday-season release in mind.
 After the banning of its miscegenation-themed cover art, an original oil painting by George Condo, buyers ultimately had the choice of one of five other original Condo paintings as their peekaboo cover image.
 Inside the packaging, the CD booklet folded out into a square poster of the Condo painting on one side.
 On the inside, in bright gold lettering, all of the album’s credits and permissions.
 For a guy who made name through innovative samples, a task that’s too often wrought with legal troubles and debt for artists, these gold letters screamed that Kanye had every singer, rapper, producer and sample on his album that he wanted, and he paid for it all, straight-up.